 An early impact assessment study was commissioned by the Office of the AVP Teaching and Learning, which engaged Professor Les Jacobs, then-Director of the Institute for Social Research at York University.
 Professor Jacobs delivered a report entitled “Evaluation of York University’s Academic Innovation Fund Program, 2011-2016”, click here to access the complete report.

-The call for AIF projects proposals are now open.
-Details can be found on the AIF site.
+The call for AIF projects proposals are now closed.
+More information can be found on the AIF site.

 AIF at a glance